 Healthcare professionals categorize lymph node status using the N value of the TNM system, where:

-- N1, N2, and N3 indicate the cancer has spread to nearby lymph nodes.
+- N1, N2, and N3 indicate that cancer has spread to nearby lymph nodes.

 Higher values indicate the involvement of more lymph nodes.